 (iii) a relevant person has a pecuniary interest, that person, if present at a meeting of the school at which the matter is the subject of consideration, must disclose his or her interest, withdraw from the meeting and not vote on the matter in question.”

-The first point in the law simply acknowledges the principle that conflicts of interest can arise between the governing body and an individual.
-Note that it does not limit the conflict to financial interests; any split of loyalty is to be avoided as decisions must be made solely in the best interests of the school.
+The first point in the law says that conflicts of interest can arise between the governing body and an individual.
+It does not limit the conflict to financial interests.
+Any split of loyalty should be avoided as decisions must be made solely in the best interests of the school.

 The second point refers to a “fair hearing” and the importance of acting impartially.
 This applies, for example, if governors form a disciplinary committee or exclusions panel.